cvonelm/cbus/doc/API.md

 **Arguments**
 - char \*address | the base directory of the CBUS instance
-- int \*err | An pointer to an integer filled with an error code
+- int \*err |  pointer to an integer filled with an error code

 **Returns**